gregdetre/healthyselfjournal/docs/conversations/250918a_naming_wellspoken_journal.md

 # Naming the Voice Journaling App - January 18, 2025

 ## Context & Goals
-Exploring a better name for "examinedlifejournal" - seeking something more memorable, shorter, and aligned with the app's evidence-based wellbeing focus.
+Exploring a better name for "healthyselfjournal" - seeking something more memorable, shorter, and aligned with the app's evidence-based wellbeing focus.

 ## Key Background
 The app is a command-line, voice-first reflective journaling tool that: